 Breaking down the basics of online reviews

-Marketing company Invesp put together a compilation of statistics about online reviews.
-Here are some of they key figures:
+Marketing company Invesp assembled a compilation of statistics about online reviews.
+Here are some of the key figures:

-Everyone is looking at reviews: 90% of consumers read online reviews before visiting a business.
+- Everyone is looking at reviews: 90% of consumers read online reviews before visiting a business

-- Bad reviews equal less business: 86% of consumers will hesitate to purchase from a business that has negative reviews.
+- Bad reviews equal less business: 86% of consumers will hesitate to purchase from a business that has negative reviews

-- Trust in reviews equal trust in a business: 72% of consumers say that positive reviews make them trust a business more.
+- Trust in reviews equal trust in a business: 72% of consumers say that positive reviews make them trust a business more

 The problem with negative reviews

-A study by Dimensional Research found that respondents were 50 percent more likely to share bad interactions than nothing at all with a company on social media, and 52 percent more likely to share on a review site.
+When it comes to reviews, the fact is that people are more likely to share their bad reviews than their good ones.
+A study by Dimensional Research found that respondents were 50 percent more likely to share bad interactions with a company than nothing at all on social media, with 52 percent more likely to share their experiences on a review site.